-NFL Rumors: Odell Beckham Jr. Considering $100 Million Insurance Policy
+NFL Rumors: Odell Beckham Jr. Considers $100M Injury Insurance Policy

-It doesn’t appear that Odell Beckham Jr. is going to gamble with his financial future.
+It doesn’t appear Odell Beckham Jr. will gamble with his financial future.

 The New York Giants star receiver took a nasty hit during the team’s preseason game against the Cleveland Browns on Monday night.
 And now Beckham reportedly is prepared to take out an insurance policy to protect himself in case he and the Giants don’t come to an agreement on a contract extension, according to Yahoo!
 Sports’ Charles Robinson.